praparn/kubernetes_202104/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 !!! note
     For more information please see [global-auth-url](./configmap.md#global-auth-url).

-### Rate limiting
+### Rate Limiting

 These annotations define limits on connections and transmission rates.
 These can be used to mitigate [DDoS Attacks](https://www.nginx.com/blog/mitigating-ddos-attacks-with-nginx-and-nginx-plus).

 * `nginx.ingress.kubernetes.io/limit-connections`: number of concurrent connections allowed from a single IP address.
 A 503 error is returned when exceeding this limit.
 * `nginx.ingress.kubernetes.io/limit-rps`: number of requests accepted from a given IP each second.
-The burst limit is set to 5 times the limit.
+The burst limit is set to this limit multiplied by the burst multiplier, the default multiplier is 5.
 When clients exceed this limit,  [limit-req-status-code](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#limit-req-status-code) ***default:*** 503 is returned.
 * `nginx.ingress.kubernetes.io/limit-rpm`: number of requests accepted from a given IP each minute.
-The burst limit is set to 5 times the limit.
+The burst limit is set to this limit multiplied by the burst multiplier, the default multiplier is 5.
+When clients exceed this limit,  [limit-req-status-code](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#limit-req-status-code) ***default:*** 503 is returned.
+* `nginx.ingress.kubernetes.io/limit-burst-multiplier`: multiplier of the limit rate for burst size.
+The default burst multiplier is 5, this annotation override the default multiplier.
 When clients exceed this limit,  [limit-req-status-code](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#limit-req-status-code) ***default:*** 503 is returned.
 * `nginx.ingress.kubernetes.io/limit-rate-after`: initial number of kilobytes after which the further transmission of a response to a given connection will be rate limited.
 This feature must be used with [proxy-buffering](#proxy-buffering) enabled.
 * `nginx.ingress.kubernetes.io/limit-rate`: number of kilobytes per second allowed to send to a given connection.
 The zero value disables rate limiting.
 This feature must be used with [proxy-buffering](#proxy-buffering) enabled.
 * `nginx.ingress.kubernetes.io/limit-whitelist`: client IP source ranges to be excluded from rate-limiting.
 The value is a comma separated list of CIDRs.